 Perhaps you're at a different stage along the educational continuum and have already graduated from college.
 If your major was something other than science, it's possible you may need to pursue additional coursework before applying to medical school.
 Postbaccalaureate programs offered at colleges and universities across the country range from formal one- or two-year master's degree programs to certificate programs.
 They are available to help applicants who may need to strengthen their knowledge in the sciences, complete required premedical coursework, enhance their academic background, or want to change careers.
-You may search the Postbaccalaureate.
-Premedical Programs database for these programs.
+A searchable database of these programs can be found here.
 You can also find medical schools with postbaccalaureate programs using the search features on the MSAR website.